canata09/E-Commerce-Woo-Plugin-WordPress/README.md

 ## Testing

-From the WooCommerce Plugin's Tools -> Import - WooCommerce products (CSV): There is a many Sample Shop Documents in ( WooCommerce - Plugins - Sample-data ) folder.
+From the WooCommerce Plugin's
+Tools -> Import - WooCommerce products (CSV)
+There is a many Sample Shop Documents in " WordPress Directory - Plugins - WooCommerce - Sample-data " folder.

 ## Contributing